The Next Passport

 In other words: the strict reading of Article 12(2) would disqualify the majority of descendants of Italians who emigrated between roughly 1880 and 1920 — precisely the wave that produced most modern Italian-American and Italian-Brazilian descent claims.

 The second question before the Sezioni Unite concerns timing: whether Italy's 2025 citizenship reform applies retroactively to people who were already Italian at birth under the old rules.
+This question is still open, despite the Constitutional Court's March 2026 ruling (Section 3), because it addresses a different legal mechanism — the application of new law to already-pending proceedings — rather than the constitutionality of Law 74/2025 as a statute.

 The reform in question is Decree-Law 36 of March 28, 2025, widely known as the “Decreto Tajani” after Italian Foreign Minister Antonio Tajani.
 It was converted into Law 74 of May 23, 2025, published in the Gazzetta Ufficiale (Serie Generale n.
 118).
 According to ItalyGet's explainer, the law restricted automatic citizenship-by-descent recognition to applicants whose parent or grandparent was born in Italy — a sharp two-generation cap compared to the previous system, which had no generational limit.